conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Join Mode Setup"
 />

-6. Now that the mode has been changed, enter the parameters: **Device Address, Network Session Key**, and **Application Session Key**.
+6. Now that the mode has been changed, enter the following parameters: **Device Address, Network Session Key**, and **Application Session Key**.
 Use the commands below.
-Remember to replace the **"X"** with the corresponding parameter value for your particular case (**Figure 22** for reference of the parameters):
+Remember to replace the **"X"** with the corresponding parameter value for your particular case.
+Refer to **Figure 22** for reference of the parameters.

 ```sh
 at+set_config=lora:dev_addr:X